JulianChia/mnist/README.md

     (60000,) and (10000,), respectively.

 ## How to use?

-    # Step 1: Use either one of these import statement
+Step 1: Use either one of these import statements.

     from mnist_from_lecun import load_MNIST     # Import function from module
     from mnist_from_keras import load_MNIST     # Import function from module

-    # Step 2: Run the function to get MNIST database, e.g.
+Step 2: Run the function to get MNIST database, e.g.

     mdb = load_MNIST()                          # Default

-    # Step 3: Access individual dataset like so:
+Step 3: Access individual dataset like so:

     train_images = mdb.train_images             # A 60000x784 numpy array with float64 values
     train_labels = mdb.train.labels             # A 60000x10 numpy array with uint8 values
     test_images = mdb.test_images               # A 10000x784 numpy array with float64 values